-The Stamp Act was passed by British Parliament in 1765 on the 13 original colonies to help pay for the British troops stationed in the colonies after the Seven Years War.
+The Stamp Act was passed by the British Parliament in 1765 on the 13 original colonies to help pay for the British troops stationed in the colonies after the Seven Years' War.
 The British believed they had the right to tax the colonies since they were the primary beneficiaries.
 The colonists saw it as a violation of their rights for taxes to be imposed without representation.

 The Stamp Act was protested throughout the thirteen colonies.
-Most colonies held demonstrations in response to it and their leaders petitioned Britain to repeal the act.
+Most colonies held demonstrations in response to it, and their leaders petitioned Britain to repeal the act.
 Patrick Henry spoke such harsh words against the Stamp Act that many thought his words smacked of treason.
-James Otis and Samuel Adams were other prominent leaders opposed to the stamp act.
+James Otis and Samuel Adams were other prominent leaders opposed to the Stamp Act.
 The slogan "no taxation without representation" became the mantra for this movement.